“Make it so good and so clear that it doesn’t need any further explanation.” – Shel Silverstein

 It can feel like it’s an equation with too many variables.
 And we all know writers hate math. 🙂

 However, it doesn’t have to be so complicated.
-By sticking to a few website copywriting best practices, it’s possible to create content that tells (and sells!) your story.
+By sticking to a few school website copywriting best practices, it’s possible to create content that tells (and sells!) your school story.

 So how can you possibly make the most of the 8 seconds you have with them?

 All those words you’ve painstakingly selected, edited, and had your internal review team stew over are most likely never going to be read.
 But that process is still critical.
 Each and every word on your website is important because you want the select few words that ARE read to resonate with your reader.

 Want to make sure your readers are reading the RIGHT words?